mylittletony/mylittletony.github.io/_posts/2015-09-24-integrating-mikrotik.markdown

 <img src="/images/community/tutorials/mikrotik/winbox-mac.png">
 </div>

 5\.
-Then using a web browser, go into your Cucumber Tony dashboard and <a href="https://my.ctapp.io/?data-elevio-article=7107#/" class="dst">add the box in</a> using the MAC address you retrieved
+Then using a web browser, go into your CT WiFi dashboard and <a href="https://my.ctapp.io/?data-elevio-article=7107#/" class="dst">add the box in</a> using the MAC address you retrieved

 6\.
 Click on the radius settings button on your box page in CT and keep note of the information